ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 ### Linking to internal pages {#internal-links}

 When linking to another page on Ethereum.org, use the relative path over the absolute path.
+Do not hard-code the language path (ie. `/en`).
 This maintains consistency across different language versions of the site and ensures links work correctly in local development.

 ```md
 <!-- Good -->